DependencyTrack/hyades/docs/usage/policy-compliance/expressions.md

 However, CEL is not [Turing-complete].
 As such, it does *not* support constructs like `if` statements or loops (i.e. `for`, `while`).

 As a compensation for missing loops, CEL offers [macros] like `all`, `exists`, `exists_one`, `map`, and `filter`.
+Refer to the [macros] documentation for more details, or have a look at the [examples](#examples) to see how they may be utilized in practice.

+CEL syntax is described thoroughly in the official [language definition].

 ## Evaluation Context